jianzhou520/vue-start-in-browser/README.md

 # vue-start-in-browser
-I think it's the best way to learn something new is just like this.
+I think it's the best way to learn something new just like this.